Compressed natural gas: United States

 Similar to Canada, the United States has implemented various NGV initiatives and programs since 1980, but has had limited success in sustaining the market.
 There were 105,000 NGVs in operation in 2000; this figure peaked at 121,000 in 2004, and decreased to 110,000 in 2009.

 In the United States, federal tax credits are available for buying a new CNG vehicle.
 Use of CNG varies from state to state; only 34 states have at least one CNG fueling site.

 In Texas, Railroad Commissioner David Porter launched his Texas Natural Gas Initiative in October 2013 to encourage the adoption of natural gas fuel in the transportation and exploration and production sectors.
 As of 2015 Texas is rapidly becoming a leader in natural gas infrastructure in the US with 137 natural gas fueling stations (private and public).
 Nine months into FY2015 Commissioner Porter reports Texas CNG, LNG Sales Show 78 Percent Increase Over FY 2014 year to date.
 Per Commissioner Porter in June 2015: "Natural gas vehicles are becoming mainstream faster than expected.
 These collections are nearly double the amount collected last year at this time.
 At 15 cents per gallon equivalent, $3,033,600 of motor fuel tax equates to the sale of 20,224,000 gallon equivalents of natural gas."
 The $3 million in Texas natural gas tax receipts is for both CNG and LNG for FY2015 through the May 2015.
 The Texas fiscal year starts Sept 1 so 9 months tax collections are represented.

 In Athens, Ala., the city and its Gas Department installed a public CNG station on the Interstate 65 Corridor, making it the only public CNG station between Birmingham and Nashville as of February 2014.
 The city's larger fleet vehicles such as garbage trucks also use this public station for fueling.
 The city also has two slow-fill non-public CNG stations for its fleet.
 Athens has added CNG/petrol Tahoes for police and fire, a CNG Honda Civic, CNG Heil garbage trucks, and CNG/petrol Dodge pickup trucks to its fleet.

 In California, CNG is used extensively in local city and county fleets, as well as public transportation (city/school buses).
 There are 90 public fueling stations in southern California alone, and travel from San Diego so the Bay Area to Las Vegas and Utah is routine with the advent of online station maps such as www.cngprices.com.
 Compressed natural gas is typically available for 30-60 percent less than the cost of petrol in much of California.

-Gwinnett County Transit Orion VII CNG 029 on the 35 Bus on Peachtree Corners.
+Ride Gwinnett Orion VII CNG 029 on the 35 Bus on Peachtree Corners.

-The 28 buses running the Gwinnett County Transit local routes run on 100 percent CNG.
-Additionally, about half of the Georgia Regional Transportation Authority express fleet, which runs and refuels out of the Gwinnett County Transit facility, uses CNG.
+The 28 buses running the Ride Gwinnett local routes run on 100 percent CNG.
+Additionally, about half of the Georgia Regional Transportation Authority express fleet, which runs and refuels out of the Ride Gwinnett facility, uses CNG.